 What about the paperwork?

-The best thing to do initially is to contact the Deacon and have a chat.
-The Deacon will be able to talk to you a bit more about the baptism of your child, and hopefully answer any questions you may have.
+The best thing to do initially is to contact the Rector and have a chat.
+The minister will be able to talk to you a bit more about the baptism of your child, and hopefully answer any questions you may have.
 Inevitably there is some paperwork to fill in – you can start this right away by downloading the following form.

 We offer you our best wishes for your child’s Baptism.
 If there is anything we can do to help – perhaps to give information or answer questions or just listen, please do get in touch.